Blog

 Why are we even going to build a fence?

-We have a dog and a cat and they both love to be outside.
-Without a fence they need to be tethered to us and that’s not nearly as fun for any of us.
-Our dog, Iggy, is a 7lb.
-Chiuaua mix so he’s naturally scared of people and generally protective of “his territory”.
-This makes a fence crucial and it means that a chain-length or other easy-to-see-through fence will only encourage his barking when someone walks past.
 Our cat, Dobby, is mostly an indoor cat.
-He’s too young, friendly, and curious for us to allow him to just wander the neighborhood so we really honestly do need a fence.
-Without one he may go home with someone else or try to meet a car head-on and we love him too much for either of those options so a fence is crucial.
+He’s too young, friendly, and curious for us to allow him to just wander the neighborhood.
+As such, we really honestly need a fence.
+Without one he may go home with someone else.
+Alternatively, he could meet a car head-on.
+We love him too much for either of those options so a fence is crucial.

 What is a wattle fence?

-Wattle Fence by Veggiesosage (from his Flickr Stream)A wattle fence is weaved similar to wicker (wicker baskets, furniture, etc) but unlike wicker furniture they are significantly more sturdy.
-These fences were and still are mainly used for keeping pigs, goats, even cows and other larger animals penned in so they have strength to match their beauty.
-We won’t need ours to be super strong but as we plan on having veggies and things we will want a fence tall enough to keep the deer from jumping it.
+Wattle Fence by Veggiesosage (from his Flickr Stream)A wattle fence is weaved similar to wicker (wicker baskets, furniture, etc.).
+However, unlike wicker furniture they are significantly more sturdy.
+These fences were and still are mainly used for keeping pigs, goats, even cows and other larger animals penned in.
+As such, they have strength which matches their beauty.

 How do you build a wattle fence?

-To build a wattle fence upright stakes are placed in the ground (these are often called sails in the UK).
-Many fence builders will build the fence onsite and will stake the sails right into the ground but there are others who build inside of forms such as in logs that have pre-drilled holes which allow them to build sections of fences that can then be placed in the ground later.
+However, others build inside of forms such as in logs that have pre-drilled holes.
+This allows them to build sections of fences that can then be placed in the ground later.
 In the above photo you can see this section is built with the sails sticking out from a log.

-After the sails are in place green branches, usually of hazel or willow, (though any green straight thin branches will do), are woven in and out of the sails.
-Often these weavers, (as they are sometimes called), are braided together to add stability and hold the sails in place better.
-Some builders build patterns into their wattle fences by using two weavers on either side of the sail before switching direction and some just build for speed without worrying about the finished look or creating a pattern.
-If you do a Google image search you’ll probably notice some wattle fence builders that use different colored weavers and even some that split their weavers in two before weaving them.
+Some builders add patterns into their wattle fences.
+They do this by using two weavers on either side of the sail before switching direction.
+However, some just build for speed without worrying about the finished look or creating a pattern.
+If you do a Google image search you’ll probably notice some wattle fence builders use different colored weavers.
+Some even split their weavers in two before weaving them.

 Why wattle?